9 FAM 302.8

 (4) (U) These types of assistance are sometimes also referred to as “means tested benefits.”

-(1) (U) There are many forms of U.S. Government assistance that an applicant may have accepted in the past, or that you may reasonably believe an applicant might receive after admission to the United States, that are of a non-cash and/or supplemental nature and would not create an ineligibility under INA 212(a)(4).
+(1) (U) There are many forms of U.S. Government assistance that an applicant may have accepted in the past, or you reasonably believe might receive after admission to the United States, that are of a non-cash and/or supplemental nature and would not create an ineligibility under INA 212(a)(4).
 Certain programs are funded with public funds for the general good, such as public education and child vaccination programs, etc., and are not benefits under INA 212(a)(4).
 Although the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 prohibits certain noncitizens from receiving many kinds of public benefits, it specifically exempts from this prohibition several of the public benefits indicated below.
-Neither the past nor possible future receipt of such non-cash or supplemental assistance may be considered in determining whether an applicant is likely to become a public charge.
-The benefits that are not to be considered as public cash assistance or income include, but are not limited to:
+Neither the past nor possible future receipt of such non-cash or supplemental assistance is relevant when determining whether an applicant is likely to become a public charge.
+The benefits that are not public cash assistance or income include, but are not limited to:

 (a) (U) The Food Stamp Program;